rahul13199kumar/C_Sorting_Algorthim/README.md

 Hey Guys You do PR on Different types of Sorting Algorithm in C/C++ , So you can successfully participated in Hacktoberfest 2021

+# About Hactoberfest 2021

+Hacktoberfest is open to everyone in our global community.
+Whether you’re a seasoned contributor or looking for projects to contribute to for the first time, you’re welcome to participate.

  # Oh, Thanks!